igorw/weblog/_posts/2014-12-22-probabilistic-automata.md

 Have you seen those twitter bots that generate fake or parody tweets?
 The ones that look almost legit but are pretty much complete jibberish when you read them?

 Quite often, such accounts use a so-called markov chain to generate the text.
-A markov is a state machine that has probabilistic transitions.
+A markov chain is a state machine that has probabilistic transitions.

 Examples include [scigen](http://pdos.csail.mit.edu/scigen/), [tiny subversions](http://tinysubversions.com/), and erikaheidi's [socialautomata](http://socialautomata.me/).